-Highlights of this work in 2015/16 included:
+Key features of this work in 2016/17 included:

 - Facilitating sector networks and forums as a consultation and engagement conduit, to contribute to public policy and develop and shape local services.

-- Facilitating the Police and Crime Commissioner’s Crime Prevention Fund totalling £180k with Liverpool CVS.
+- Facilitating the Police and Crime Commissioner’s Crime Prevention Fund totalling £132k with Liverpool CVS.

 - Developing and facilitating sector consortia including area based initiatives and consortia addressing adult mental health and children’s and young people’s